Powerful Category 4 Hurricane Irma aims at Caribbean islands

 In the Caribbean, hurricane warnings were issued for 12 island groups, including Antigua, where the governor urged people to evacuate the tiny island of Anegada if they could ahead of the storm.

 Vivian Wheatley, proprietor of the Anegada Reef Hotel, planned to stay behind.
-She said she would hold up in one of the hotel rooms and take advantage of the generator since there were no guests
+She said she would stay in one of the hotel rooms and take advantage of the generator since there were no guests

 “We know it’s a very powerful (storm), and we know it’s going to be very close,” she said.
 “Let’s hope for the best.”